A Summary of the Seminar on ‘Searching Green Technologies with the Global Patent Index and Complementary Services’

 - Created on Wednesday, 04 June 2014 09:57

-Over the course of a week, pharmacy EBTC and the European Patent Office (EPO) in association with the APTDC in Hyderabad, page CII in Bengaluru and BCC&I in Kolkata held a series of day-long seminars on ‘Searching Green Technologies with the Global Patent Index and Complementary Services’ on 26th, 28th and 30th May 2014 respectively.
+Over the course of a week, EBTC and the European Patent Office (EPO) in association with the APTDC in Hyderabad, CII in Bengaluru and BCC&I in Kolkata held a series of day-long seminars on ‘Searching Green Technologies with the Global Patent Index and Complementary Services’ on 26th, 28th and 30th May 2014 respectively.
 This brief summary of the event puts into perspective what the seminar covered, why the seminar was conducted, and a few highlights.

 The seminar consisted of technical sessions on: